 There are different interpretations of the symbolism of this ceremony.
 Some believe it represents heaven, earth, and humankind; others say it represents the love, wisdom, and happiness that grows over time through marriage.
 Another source says it means the three human flaws: hatred, passion, and ignorance.

 Sake is also present at funerals.

 Interestingly, Japanese people do not see a problem incorporating various religions into their lives.
 When it comes to funerals, most choose a Buddhist ceremony.
 There are slight differences among the sects, but there tends to be a wake and a funeral.
-After the wake, the deceased’s family members would invite the guests for food and drinks.
+After the wake, the deceased’s family would invite the guests for food and drinks.
 The family members would walk around the tables to offer sake or beer to the guests.
 The guests would then eat and drink before departing.

 Afterward, the family member would offer the deceased’s favorite foods and sake at the family grave and altar.

 As mentioned, it is impossible to separate Japanese culture, religions, and culture.

 Sake was a tool to highlight seasonal beauty.
 It was sipped while watching the snowfall, a custom described in “The Tale of Genji.”
 In spring, it was while enjoying the cherry blossoms.
 It was drunk in the hot and humid months to ward off the heat.
 In the fall, it was while gazing at the full moon.
 Even today, many events throughout the year involve sake, including region-specific ones.

 Let’s explore how sake is appreciated seasonally.

 Traditionally, January 1st was the most important event of the year.
 The new year symbolizes a renewal of life.
 It was also when people added another year to their age instead of celebrating their birthday.
 Thus, the Japanese New Year celebration has always been a festive occasion; of course, the Japanese would drink sake.